Incapable (Keyshia Cole song): Composition and lyrics

 Lyrically, the song discusses a relationship where one partner is putting in more effort than the other.
 An editor from Rap-Up viewed the lyrics as "heartbreaking" and felt that they revolve around an "ill-fated relationship".
 Elle Breezy of Singersroom felt that the lyrics reference Cole's split from Daniel Gibson and that the song tells "the heartbreaking tale of realizing the person she loved didn't put in the same efforts into the relationship".
 Isha Thorpe of iHeartRadio also felt that the lyrics focus on her split from Gibson, despite not being solely written by Cole.
+Thorpe also suggested that the song "tells the story of a woman finally letting go of an ex who wronged her multiple times".